AnnaMargaretheLimbach/AnnaMargaretheLimbach.github.io/_teaching/teaching_mathematicians.md

 location: "Aachen, Germany"
 ---

 In the years 2019 to 2022, I was a teaching assistant for the courses in Optimization under Uncertainties (Online Optimization and Stochastic Optimization), Discrete Mathematics I and II as well as Integer Liniear Optimization.
+For details, please have a look at my cv.